tyokinuhata/cotton-road/README.md

 |seller|seller|password|
 |customer|customer|password|

-* Employee has some of the authority of Admin.
+* Employee has some of the authority of admin.